Ezra Miller

 Ezra Matthew Miller (born September 30, 1992) is an American actor.
 Their (Note: Miller uses they/them, it, and zir pronouns.
 This article uses they/them for consistency.) feature film debut was in Afterschool (2008), which they followed by starring in the dramas We Need to Talk About Kevin (2011) and The Perks of Being a Wallflower (2012).

-After a supporting role in the comedy Trainwreck (2015), Miller played Credence Barebone in the Fantastic Beasts fantasy films Fantastic Beasts and Where to Find Them (2016), Fantastic Beasts: The Crimes of Grindelwald (2018), and Fantastic Beasts: The Secrets of Dumbledore (2022).
-In 2020, they had a recurring role on the miniseries The Stand.
-From 2016 to 2023, Miller played the Flash in the DC Extended Universe, primarily in the films Justice League (2017) and The Flash (2023).
+After a supporting role in the comedy Trainwreck (2015), Miller played Credence Barebone in the Fantastic Beasts films Fantastic Beasts and Where to Find Them (2016), Fantastic Beasts: The Crimes of Grindelwald (2018), and Fantastic Beasts: The Secrets of Dumbledore (2022).
+In 2020, they had a recurring role in the miniseries The Stand.
+From 2016 to 2023, Miller played the Flash in the DC Extended Universe, mainly in Justice League (2017) and The Flash (2023).

-Miller is also known for their erratic behavior, allegations of violence, and public disturbances; their off-screen life has been marred with multiple controversies and legal issues.
-Since 2022, they have been accused of committing assault, burglary, disorderly conduct, harassment, and grooming of minors, resulting in multiple widely publicized arrests, citations, and restraining orders.
+Off-screen, Miller has faced multiple legal issues, including arrests for disorderly conduct, assault, and burglary, as well as allegations of harassment and inappropriate behavior involving minors, which resulted in temporary restraining orders.